usbong/KMS/Miscellaneous Commands/setOfCommandsToAutoTransferDatabaseStorageFromWindowsToLinuxServer/Notes.md

 --> Without additional security verification, account passwords even with HTTPS can be stolen.<br/> --> The Teroristang Komunista/Manloloko/Carnapper/Budol-budol/Cybercrimininal group executes unauthorized access to the network.<br/>
 --> Access to Telephone network becomes KEY;<br/>
+--> verified: GLOBE Postpaid SIM card of target person is misused to execute unauthorized actions;<br/>
---> With access to Telephone mic and speaker, passwords to Household Computer Network are stolen.<br/>
+--> <b>Example:</b> Access to the Telephone mic and speaker to steal passwords to Household Computer Network and devices.<br/>
---> CCTV Cameras that are connected to the Computer Network become open for access.<br/>
+--> <b>Reminder:</b> Technologies, e.g. Java Virtual Machine, were added since the year 2004 and earlier to increase security against this wiretapping technique being misused on mobile telephones<br/>
 --> CCTV Cameras that supposedly provide security surveillance of vehicles become information to the Teroristang Komunista group.<br/>
+--> The CCTV Cameras are also connected to the Computer Network.<br/>
+--> <b>Recommended Action:</b> reverify: telephone conversation recording technique in the Year 2004 National Elections<br/>
+--> With the Teroristang Komunista group having access to the Telephone network, election fraud becomes another path to get quick money<br/>
+--> <b>Reminder:</b> Kahit HINDI panahon ng eleksyon, nangangapanya ang mga iyan!<br/>
+--> <b>notified:</b> Barangay Santo Niño regarding such action in the year 2018 Barangay Elections<br/>